tc39/notes/es6/2012-09/sept-18.md

 DH: Yes, up to the issue of floating point non-determinism

-LH: Which means an engine cannot detect… (lost)
+LH: Which means an engine cannot detect... (lost)

 RH: We do rely on the programmer to know that they need to write an associative and commutative function.
 Tools can be provided to help.